RightRudderLeftStick/OpenSource-VeryBigStick/README.md

 # Changelog

+### 1.3.3
+- Added the bushplane grip as an optional single button handle for the gimbal. included in the BushPlane_Grip directory.
+- Added a new restrictor plate called "CYC_Split_RestrictorPlate_20degrees.3mf" that replaces the original 3mf of the restrictor plate.
+It comes in two parts and allows itself to be removed or replaced without diassembling the stick column

 ### 1.3.2

 - Fixed an error in the breakout board where the TM mini DIN had the wrong pin orientation.